-Stir powdered sugar, cocoa powder, and vanilla extract into the wet ingredients.
+- Stir powdered sugar, cocoa powder, and vanilla extract into the wet ingredients.

-The sprinkles go on BEFORE it goes into the freezer.
+Note: The sprinkles go on BEFORE it goes into the freezer.
 Very gently press the sprinkles down a little so they freeze in place.

-Easy Almond Butter Fudge
+Easy Halloween Fudge Recipe

-- 1/2 cup coconut oil
+- ½ cup coconut oil

 - 2 Tablespoons cocoa powder

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract